Can a will override super?

 • You are concerned about a superannuation death benefit dispute among family members

-• You have not made any binding nominations and want to know what happens by default
+• Some people have not made any binding nominations and seek to understand what happens by default.

 When there is confusion or no clear nomination in place, families can experience uncertainty or conflict about who should receive superannuation benefits.
 A superannuation death benefit may not go to the people you intended if no binding nomination is in place, or if nominations are outdated.
 In some cases, family members may challenge decisions made by the trustee, leading to disputes that can delay payments and create emotional strain.